decagondev/tech-writer/README.md

 # Recent Updates
 - Added Flask API to the project with a random number list generator endpoint.
+- Added functionality with a Flask API for generating a list of random numbers.

 Feel free to explore the new functionality and continue enhancing your AI agent!